In the US a trip to the ER can be as bad as the injury itself. Abroad, that’s another story…

 A few months ago in Paris, I had an unfortunate run-in with a rather large piece of broken glass, leading to a decidedly unromantic evening spent at the ER.
 Seven stitches and a breezy administrative experience later, I was back on my merry way.
 Appreciating the relatively unaffected balance in my bank account, I realized how different medical care is from one country to the next.

 Ravaged with anxiety over their travels or the US’s lacking healthcare system, most Americans ask me about France’s healthcare system.
 In short, medical care in France is generally very good.
 (And yes, you can also drink tap water here.)
-So what happens when you get sick in France or have a (non-life-threatening) medical emergency?
+So what happens when you get sick and figure out how to get antibiotics in France?
 Read on to learn a few things that will make feeling sick not so bad after all.